10 Unhealthy Foods for Children

-Take a look at several foods that need to be given in moderation.
+Let’s take a look at several foods that need to be given in moderation.
 None of the following foods needs to be completely avoided but closely monitored.

 1.)
-Chips – Potato chips are easy and accessible and are often a lunch time option.
+Chips – Potato chips are easy and accessible and are often a lunchtime option.

 2.)
 Soda – Parents who drink soda often have children who ask – sometimes it is hard to say no.

 3.)
 Sugar Cereals – This is an empty calorie landslide with little nutritional value – some mandated vitamins are placed within, this only helps minimally.